Values-Based Faculty Leadership

 Chief Communications Officer & Senior Research Associate

-Hobbies: running, reading and writing, travel, community service, time with family and friends
+Hobbies: studying (as a student in Cohort 4 of the doctoral program), running, reading and writing, travel, community service, time with family and friends